-(1) Represents the aggregate grant date fair value of the awards as determined under Financial Accounting Standards Board Accounting Standards Codification Topic No. 718-20, Awards Classified as Equity, recognized by the Company for awards granted during 2019.
-For information, including assumptions, regarding the valuation of these awards refer to Note J to the Company's Consolidated Financial Statements for the year ended December 31, 2019 included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, and the Company's discussion of Critical Accounting Policies and Estimates under the heading "Share-based compensation" included on page 43 of that Form 10-K.
+(1) Represents the aggregate grant date fair value of the awards as determined under Financial Accounting Standards Board Accounting Standards Codification Topic No. 718-20, Awards Classified as Equity, recognized by the Company for awards granted during 2021.
+For information, including assumptions, regarding the valuation of these awards refer to Note 10 to the Company's Consolidated Financial Statements for the year ended December 31, 2021 included in the 2021 Annual Report, and the Company's discussion of Significant Accounting Policies under the heading "Share-based compensation" included on page F-12 of the 2021 Annual Report.